-I have also trained in EMDR (Eye Movement Desensitisation and Reprocessing) therapy with EMDR Works and am a member of the EMDR Association UK & Ireland.
+I am also an EMDR (Eye Movement Desensitisation and Reprocessing) Therapist and am a member of the EMDR Association UK & Ireland.

 Research shows that it is the quality of the relationship between client and counsellor which most affects the effectiveness of counselling.

 I aim to establish a good, collaborative, safe working relationship with you and help you make sense of what is happening in the 'here and now' as well as how the present is affected by your past experiences and relationships.
 Through this understanding we can work towards your goals.

 I adhere to the ethical framework for good practice in counselling and psychotherapy of the British Association for Counselling and Psychotherapy.

 I have worked as a counsellor since 1995; in the NHS at The Lynda Jackson Macmillan Centre, Mount Vernon Hospital with people undergoing cancer treatment, in various settings in the voluntary sector including a project with Cancer Research UK and in general private practice.
 Previously to becoming a Counsellor, I worked for 10 years in the NHS as a Therapeutic Radiographer.